English Church Architecture.

-Kirby Lonsdale can fairly be counted among the most attractive small towns of northern England and its situation in the extreme southeastern corner of Cumbria on the “wrong” side of the M6, enables it to preserve a distinctly quieter atmosphere than most places in the Lake District National Park.
-The church (shown above, from the southeast) is its principal building but, being broad and low, it remains hidden behind the grey-stone shops and houses of Market Street until one is almost upon it, whereat it suddenly reveals itself behind ornamental iron gates, in a large churchyard which, on a breezy day in April, really does seem full of “dancing daffodils”.
-Immediately to the northeast, the land drops steeply away to give an exceptional view across the valley of the meandering River Lune, towards the blue-grey fells of Whernside.
+Kirby Lonsdale can fairly be counted among the most attractive small towns of northern England and its situation in the extreme southeastern corner of Cumbria on the 'wrong' side of the M6, enables it to preserve a distinctly quieter atmosphere than most places in the Lake District National Park.
+The church is its principal building but, being broad and low, it remains hidden behind the grey-stone shops and houses of Market Street until one is almost upon it, whereat it suddenly reveals itself behind ornamental iron gates, in a large churchyard which, on a breezy day in April, really does seem full of 'dancing daffodils'.
+Immediately to the northeast, the land drops steeply away to give an exceptional view from the churchyard across the valley of the meandering River Lune, towards the blue-grey fells of Whernside.
 (See the photograph at the foot of the page.)

-To describe the work in approximate date order requires a detailed systematic approach, beginning with the most important feature - the three western arches of the nave N. arcade, which are massively Norman and reminiscent of the arcades at Durham Cathedral, suggesting the date may be similar also, c.
-1100-20.
-(See the photographs: left, taken from the south; and below right, taken from the southeast.)
+To describe the work in approximate date order requires a detailed systematic approach, beginning with the most important feature - the three western arches of the nave N. arcade, which are massively Norman and reminiscent of the arcades at Durham Cathedral, suggesting the date may be similar, i.e. 1100-20.
+(See the photographs above left, taken from the south, and above right, taken from the southeast.)
 Pevsner appeared to think these represented a false start (i.e. work begun and then broken off, perhaps for lack of funds) but that would imply the builders approached their task in a very peculiar order, especially as it was the usual practice in the Middle Ages to build churches from east to west and, very often, the outer walls first.
 However, these three arches are certainly the oldest work surviving here now and they are clearly only a fragment of what was intended at that time.
 In detail, they are formed of: (i) a compound W. respond and second pier to the east, each with two orders of shafts with scalloped capitals towards the arch openings; (ii) circular first and third piers with lozenge decoration, marked out by three parallel shallow lines in the former case, and by a single, deeper groove in the latter; and (iii) round arches above, bearing various mouldings, respectively from west to east - around the first arch, three equal rolls beneath the soffit and a wide flat chamfer to the outer order, around the second arch, two narrow flat chamfers, and around the third arch, a combination of a roll with hollows.
-The circular first pier has a square scalloped capital carved with beasts and a Green Man peering out between scrollwork.
-(See the thumbnail left, taken from the southeast.)
+The circular first pier has a square scalloped capital carved with beasts and a Green Man peering out between scrollwork (as illustrated below).
 The compound second pier, in addition to the shafts towards the arch opening, has another shaft facing the nave, which ends abruptly at the springing level, suggesting that the original plan may have been to throw a vault (probably of wood) across to a similar arcade opposite.

-With this long narrow building thus completed, perhaps around 1210, matters seem to have rested for a while, but in the early fourteenth century, the decision appears to have been taken to widen the aisles, as indicated today by their three-light E. windows with (admittedly distinctly diminutive) reticulated tracery (see the photograph of the E. front, immediately below).
-The two and three-light, trefoil-cusped square-headed windows in the S. aisle S. wall are clearly later (fifteenth century?) insertions, while whatever N. windows once existed in the N aisle were obviously swept away when the outer N. aisle was added in the Tudor period.
-(The round-headed priest’s doorway in the S. wall of the S. chapel and the S. doorway inside the S. porch have been reset.)
+With this long narrow building thus completed, perhaps around 1225, matters seem to have rested for a while, but in the early fourteenth century the aisle E. lancets appear to have been replaced by narrow three-light windows with squashed reticulated tracery, only for a decision to widen the aisles to have been taken shortly afterwards, thus leaving these windows off-centre towards the sanctuary (see the photograph of the E. front, immediately below).
+The two and three-light, trefoil-cusped square-headed windows in the S. aisle S. wall are probably fifteenth century in date, while whatever N. windows once existed in the N aisle were obviously swept away when the outer N. aisle was added in Tudor times.
+(The round-headed priestís doorway in the S. wall of the S. chapel and the S. doorway inside the S. porch have been re-set.)
 The windows in the outer N. aisle, with uncusped round lights set in square frames, would fit almost any sixteenth century date judged purely on stylistic grounds, and the form of the outer N. arcade provides no useful guide for it is formed merely of double-flat-chamfered arches supported on circular piers with slightly-projecting round capitals in what appears to be an insouciant attempt to copy pre-existing work.
 (In fact, the outer aisle may originally have extended only to the end of the nave and been continued later to end level with the sanctuary: note the change from circular to octagonal piers in the two easternmost bays.)
 The clerestory is formed of three-light trefoiled windows above the outer aisle which, predictably, take no account of the position of the arcade arches below.